lee-lindley/plsql_utilities/README.md

     -- these are specialized for a scenario where production data is cloned to a test system -- and you do not want the parameters from production used to do bad things in the test system -- before you get a chance to update them.
-Obscure and probably not useful to you.
+Obscure and perhaps not useful to you.
     FUNCTION is_matching_database RETURN BOOLEAN;
     FUNCTION get_database_match RETURN VARCHAR2;
-    PROCEDURE set_database_match; -- do this after updating the other app_parameters following a db refresh from prod
+    PROCEDURE set_database_match; -- do this after updating the other app_parameters following a db refresh from production
 ```

-The implemenation includes two triggers to ensure that noone does invalid
+The implemenation includes two triggers to prevent a well meaning coworker from performing invalid
-updates or deletes rather than using the procedures that "end date" existing records.
+updates or deletes rather than using the procedures (or doing them correctly).
 These
 also add the userid and timestamp for new records that do not have values provided.
 Writes to the table are rare and this kind of control is likely overkill, but it is nice to be able to
 tell an auditor that you have this control and change history on an important table that you will
-likely want to be able to update in production without a code promotion.
+probably want to be able to update in production without a code promotion.

 ## arr_varchar2_udt

-User Defined Type Table of strings required for some of these utilities.
+User Defined Type Table of VARCHAR2(4000) required for some of these utilities.
 If you already
 have one of these, by all means use it instead.
 Replace all references to *arr_varchar2_udt*
 in the other files you deploy.